 Let me explain why.

 The coalition’s goal is to stop annoying popups that load immediately after the page is loaded.
-I call these zero-second popups, and I personally don’t like them myself.
+I call these zero-second popups, and I, personally, don’t like them.

-We often refer to our Fullscreen Welcome Mat as interstitials, but they’re not the same as the prestitial ads defined in the better ads experience.
+We often refer to our Fullscreen Welcome Mats as interstitials, but they’re not the same as the prestitial ads defined in the better ads experience.

 The specific ad experience that will get your site in the ad-block list is defined as: